-The Cuisinart TOB-40 (along with the Black & Decker CTO6335S) is quite possibly the best budget toaster oven on the market today.
+The Cuisinart TOB-40 is quite possibly the best mid-range toaster oven on the market.
 But not for the reasons you might think.
 It isn’t packed with a slew of features – in fact, it’s very minimalist in design – but that is what makes it such a great toaster oven.
 It has all of the features that you need in a true “toaster” oven and none of the ones you don’t.
 You simply won’t find a toaster oven anywhere that is easier to use.
 The Cuisinart TOB-40 can basically be summed up in two words: simplicity and quality.
 And you’ll find that to be a recurring theme as you read more of this review.
 Let’s move on and discuss the main advantages and disadvantages of this toaster oven.

 - Even Toasting – This toaster oven toasts bread and bagels very evenly, and you’ll get consistent results every single time.
 Don’t you hate it when one side of your toast is burnt or undercooked?
 Well, you won’t have any such issues with the Cuisinart TOB-40.